MetaLex-Tech/borg-core/README-yearnBorg.md

 - Add / disable Modules
 - Set Guards

+### Co-approval Workflows

-Except existing signers, Modules (BORG Implants), Guard (BORG Core) and its set rules, all coming operations as listed above will require approval of both `ychad.eth` and DAO, with process as such:
+Except existing signers, Modules (BORG Implants), Guard (BORG Core) and its set rules, all coming operations listed above will require approval of both `ychad.eth` and DAO, with a process as such:

 1. Operation is initiated on the MetaLeX OS webapp
 2. A Snapshot proposal will be submitted via API using Yearn's existing voting settings
-3. MetaLeX's Snapshot oracle (`oracle`) will submit the results on-chain to an executor contract (`SnapShotExecutor`), which will have the proposed transaction pending for co-approval
+3. MetaLeX's Snapshot oracle (`oracle`) will submit the results on-chain to an executor contract (`Snapshot Executor`), which will have the proposed transaction pending for co-approval
-4. After waiting period, `ychad.eth` can co-approve it by executing the operation through the MetaLeX OS webapp
+4. After a waiting period, `ychad.eth` can co-approve it by executing the operation through the MetaLeX OS webapp
 5. After an extra waiting period, anyone can cancel the proposal if it hasn't been executed

 ### Future On-chain Governance Transition

-The veYFI Snapshot governance will be replaced with on-chain governance at some point (ex. `YearnGovExecutor`).
+Yearn's Snapshot governance will be replaced with an on-chain governance at some point (ex. `YearnGovExecutor`).
-To integrate with the co-approval process, `YearnGovExecutor` must satisfy:
+`YearnGovExecutor` (or its adapter) must satisfy the following requirements to integrate with the co-approval process:
-- Each proposal should have generic transaction fields (`target`, `value`, `calldata`) or equivalents so that `YearnGovExecutor` knows how to execute after the proposal is passed
+- Each proposal must include generic transaction fields (`target`, `value`, `calldata` or their equivalents) to enable `YearnGovExecutor` to execute the proposal upon approval
-- Proposals related to the BORG [Restricted Admin Workflows](#restricted-admin-workflows) should be exclusively executed by `ychad.eth` so it enforces the co-approval requirements
+- Proposals involving `ychad.eth` [Restricted Admin Operations](#restricted-admin-operations) must be executed solely by `ychad.eth` to enforce co-approval requirements

 The transition process from Snapshot to on-chain governance is listed as follows:

-1. A final Snapshot proposal will be submitted to replace `SnapShotExecutor` with `YearnGovExecutor`.
-   More specifically, it is done by transferring `SudoImplant`'s and `EjectImplant`'s owner to `YearnGovExecutor`
+1. A final Snapshot proposal will be submitted to replace `Snapshot Executor` with `YearnGovExecutor` by transferring ownership of `SudoImplant` and `EjectImplant` to `YearnGovExecutor`
 2. Once co-approved and executed by `ychad.eth`, the transition process is complete

 After the transition, the co-approval process will become:

 1. Operation is initiated on the MetaLeX OS webapp
 2. An on-chain proposal will be submitted to `YearnGovExecutor`
 3. Once the vote passed, `ychad.eth` will co-approve it by executing the operation through the MetaLeX OS webapp

+### Module Addition

+New Modules grant `ychad.eth` privileges to bypass Guards restrictions, therefore it requires DAO co-approval via [Co-approval Workflows](#co-approval-workflows).

+### Guard & Module Removal

+In exceptional circumstances, `ychad.eth` can propose the removal of the Guard via [Co-approval Workflows](#co-approval-workflows).
+Upon DAO co-approval and execution, `ychad.eth` will no longer face any restriction on administrative operations.

+**⚠️ Warning**: Disabling a Module revokes `ychad.eth`'s priviledges.
+In particular, disabling `SudoImplant` will permanently eliminate `ychad.eth`'s ability to add new Modules or remove Guards.

+## Member Self-resignation

+A `ychad.eth` member can unilaterally resign by calling `EjectImplant.selfEject(false)` without approval.
+The Safe contract ensures threshold validity.
+Alternatively, the member can call `EjectImplant.selfEject(true)` to resign and simultaneously reduce the threshold by 1

 ## Key Parameters